mika880911/dnmp/README.md

         }
     }
     ```
-    - 啟動並進入容器
+    - start and attach to the container
         ```bash
         sudo ./start.sh
         ```

-## 替換 ssl 憑證
+## How to use formal certificate
-考慮到專案可能需要使用正式憑證而非自簽憑證，在這邊提供替換的具體流程
+Considering that the site may require use of a formal certificate, following step to setup

-- step1: 啟動容器
+- step1: start container
-- step2: 將 volumes/settings/config.json 中站點的 auto_ssl 設定為 false
+- step2: configuration volumes/settings/config.json, let auto_ssl of your site be false
-- step3: 將憑證放置 volumes/settings/ssl/{網域名稱}，並命名為 ssl.crt 及 ssl.key，若檔案已存在，請直接覆蓋掉
+- step3: put your sll.key and ssl.crt inside volumns/settings/ssl/{domain} folder
-- step4: 重啟容器
+- step4: restart container

-## nginx 模板
+## How to use nginx template
-考慮到有可能各種專案所需要的站點設定不盡相同，你可以針對特定的專案創建一份專屬的模板，避免每次重啟容器後都需要為站點做微調
+Considering each projects may require different nginx settings, you can create a special template for a specific project to avoid the need to fine-tune the site settings every time when container restarted

-- step1: 在 volumes/settings/templates/nginx 下創建一份合法的 nginx 設定檔
+- step1: inside volumes/settings/templates/nginx create nginx config
-- step2: 將 volumes/settings/config.json 中站點的 template 設定成在 volumes/settings/templates/nginx 下的文件名稱
+- step2: configuration volumes/settings/config.json, let your site template be template file name in volumes/settings/templates/nginx
-- step3: 重啟容器
+- step3: restart container

-## php.ini 修改
+## Configuration php.ini
-- step1: 在 volumes/settings/templates/php 下，有針對 cli 及 fpm 的設定檔，根據需求做調整
+- step1: inside volumes/settings/templates/php folder have cli and fpm settings file, you can configuration it
-- step2: 重啟容器
+- step2: restart container